Adult-Beginner Classes

 Students learn the foundational stances, strikes, blocks and their first form.
 During these orientation classes, you will have time to learn the traditions and etiquette of the Academy.
 You will enjoy the camaraderie with other adult students as you all begin your kung-fu journey together, often resulting in friendships that last for years to come.

-After attending 6 of the Adult-Beginner Novice I classes, students are welcome to also attend any of the Adult-All daytime classes; for times, please see below or refer to Adult-All Schedule.
+After attending 6 of the Adult Beginner Novice I classes, students are welcome to also attend any of the Adult Mixed daytime classes; for more details, see the Adult-All Classes page.

 Join Anytime